Rolling Mountain Pass

 From East.
 Another way to approach this pass from the east is via the Silverton-Rico Trail.
 This option involves a good deal of walking and carrying, but offers the advantage of a shorter loop trip without the long return on pavement.

 The South Mineral Creek road leaves the Red Mountain Pass paved road about 2 miles outside of Silverton on the left.
-During July and August the initial miles up the valley not only pass jagged peaks, but also three major transient communities.
-Parked side by side, as close as townhomes in the suburbs, behemoth camping buses are apparently waiting for the price of gas to return to below three dollars before they can move again.
-Meanwhile their owners are using yet other motor vehicles, towed along from distant southern parts of the country, just in order to maintain the habbit of consuming gasoline.
-Or they are inside their motor homes watching TV, delivered from an array of ballasted satelite dishes, looking like listening posts from a foreign army invading the wilderness.
+During July and August the initial miles up the valley not only pass jagged peaks, but, in my case, also three major transient communities.
+Parked side by side, as close as townhomes in the suburbs, owners of behemoth camping buses are apparently waiting for the price of gas to return to below three dollars before they can move again.
+Meanwhile they are using yet other motor vehicles, towed here from distant parts of the country, in order to maintain the habit of consuming as much gasoline as possible.
+The transient community seems devoid of people.
+Maybe some are inside their motor homes watching TV, delivered from an array of ballasted satellite dishes, looking like listening posts from a foreign army invading the wilderness.

 History

 Rolling Mountain Pass is an early historical pass that is often overlooked, probably because the designation, even today, is not very widely used.
-The Rico Silverton Trail crossing the pass was used in the 1880s to supply the emerging mining camp of Rico with supplies on mule trains from Silverton.
+The Rico Silverton Trail, crossing the pass, was used in the 1880s to supply the emerging mining camp of Rico with supplies on mule trains from Silverton.
 The pass diminished in importance when Ophir Pass was opened to the north.
 Ophir Pass was better suited for heavy supplies.
-The Rico Silverton Trail corrosponds to the alternate eastern approach described above.
-It continues down the other side as far as Cascade Creek.
-There it diverges from the described principa route in order to cross another unnamed pass west to Rico.
+The Rico Silverton Trail is the alternate eastern approach described above.
+It continues down the "from west approach" as far as Cascade Creek.
+There it diverges from the Colorado Trail, in order to cross another unnamed pass west to Rico.